ComputeCanada/software-stack/doc/setup.md

-If you are installing a software package with EasyBuild, you will need to have a clone of the `easybuild-easyconfigs` repository in your account on `build-node.computecanada.ca`.
+If you are installing a software package with EasyBuild, you will need to have a clone of the `easybuild-easyconfigs` repository in your account on `build-nodes.alliancecan.ca`.
 To do that, run the commands:

 ```
 cd